5 notable moments from Trump’s remarks at Faith and Freedom Coalition event

 LGBTQ advocacy groups have condemned such laws, calling them discriminatory.
 President Biden this week signed an executive order that aims to use the authority of the federal government to push back on the measures, with a senior administration official calling them “hateful discriminatory laws that target children.”

-Trump called for parents having the right to “opt out” of the alleged “indoctrination” and send their children to the school they want.
+Trump called for parents to have the right to “opt-out” of the alleged “indoctrination” and send their children to the school they want.

 “Pushing woke gender ideology, woke gender ideology, think of it, on young people is nothing less than child abuse,” he claimed.
 “No teacher should be allowed to teach transgender to our children without parents’ consent.”